-Most of the buildings are mid rise apartment style and its often possible to ski from very close by and a selected few offer ski in ski out.
-Ski Line offers catered ski chalets, self catered apartments and hotels of all levels in Val Thorens.
+Most of the buildings are mid-rise apartment-style and it is often possible to ski from very close by and a select few offer ski in ski out.
+Ski Line offers catered ski chalets, self-catered apartments and hotels of all levels in Val Thorens.

 The choice for intermediate skiers is massive in the 3 valleys and reaching the far end of the ski area at Courchevel 1650 can take 90 minutes.
 The lifts are fast and queues not normally an issue.
 Blue run skiers will enjoy the runs over in the 4th valley (Maurienne area) which is fun when the sun hasn’t been shining too much.

 Many of the black runs around Val Thorens could easily be Reds in other resorts but the appeal for advanced skiers will be the access to the full area of the 3 valleys and the tremendous off-piste skiing available.
 Some drop 1400m vertical but with many hidden drops and crevasses its essential that this is only tackled with an experienced guide.

 Fly two-by-two on la Bee!
 Val Thorens double zip-line has a length of 1800 meters and a maximal flying height of 65 meters!

 The Ice Driving Val Thorens driving school gives you the opportunity to try ice karting.